Gomez Addams: Personality

-Gomez has offered contradictory views on work; in one episode, he claims that, although his family was wealthy even in his childhood, he nonetheless performed odd jobs and "scrimped and saved [his] kopeks", which he considered character building.
-When his son Pugsley decided to find a job, however, Gomez was horrified, claiming that "No Addams has worked in 200 years!"
+Gomez has offered contradictory views on work; in one episode, he claims that although his family was wealthy even in his childhood, he nonetheless performed odd jobs and "scrimped and saved [his] kopeks," which he considered character building.
+When his son Pugsley decided to find a job, however, Gomez was horrified, claiming, "No Addams has worked in 300 years!"
 In the 1991 animated series, Gomez deliberately tried to fail at something, anything, only to realize in the end of the episode that he is only a failure in failure.
-This is additionally contradicted in "New Neighbors Meet the Addams Family" (season 1, episode 9, 1964).
+This is additionally contradicted in "New Neighbors Meet the Addams Family" (season one, episode 9, 1964).
 He specifically states that Thing always beats him at bridge.